 Read: MariaDB Median

-Here we will understand how to use and learn about the BETWEEN condition with the AND condition in the query.
+Here, we will learn how to use and understand the BETWEEN condition in conjunction with the AND condition in a query.
 It is explained with the help of syntax and an illustrated example.

-In MariaDB, the AND condition is also known as AND operator.
-And it is used to test two or more two conditions in the SELECT, UPDATE, INSERT and DELETE statements.
+In MariaDB, the AND condition is also known as the AND operator.
+And it is used to test two or more conditions in the SELECT, UPDATE, INSERT, and DELETE statements.
 Let’s have a look at the syntax of MariaDB BETWEEN condition with the AND condition by the following query:

 SYNTAX: